clemi2408/tsdb_beta/apps/generator/README.md

 }
 ```

-Example `RecordConfig` with generated key and generated String values with the count in range `minStringEnumValues` to `maxStringEnumValues` and length in range `minStringValueLength` to `maxStringValueLength` for random selection:
+Example `InsertConfig` with generated key and generated String values with the count in range `minStringEnumValues` to `maxStringEnumValues` and length in range `minStringValueLength` to `maxStringValueLength` for random selection:

-Example `RecordConfig` with generated key with length in range `minKeyLength` to `maxKeyLength`.
+Example `InsertConfig` with generated key with length in range `minKeyLength` to `maxKeyLength`.
 The amount of `String` values to be generated is in range `minStringEnumValues` to `maxStringEnumValues` for random selection.
 The Generated Strings have length in range `minStringValueLength` to `maxStringValueLength`.